manishmadugula/Notes/Code/java_multithreading.md

 - Rentrant Locks(explicit lock) also allow locking and unlocking in any scopes in any order.
 Unlike using synchronised keyword(implicit lock)

 ## Conditions
+- conditional variables are always linked to a lock.
 - You can have multiple conditions for a single lock for multiple use-cases.
+- ### Each Java monitor is associated with just one unnamed condition variable, and the wait() and notify() apply only to this single condition variable.
+When a Java thread is awakened via notify(), it receives no information as to why it was awakened.
+Condition variables remedy this by allowing a specific thread to be notified.
+- You can call ```lock.newCondition();``` multiple times on reentrant lock to get multiple condition variables.
+- uses cv1.await() and cv2.signal() instead of wait and notify.
   ```java
   private Lock lock = new RentrantLock();
   private Condition cv1 = lock.newCondition();